deanwampler/JustEnoughScalaForSpark/README.md

 Congratulations!
 You are now ready to go through the tutorial.

+If you have trouble running it, a PDF printout of the notebook can also be found in the `notebooks` directory.

 Please post any feedback, bugs, or even pull requests to the [project's GitHub page](https://github.com/deanwampler/JustEnoughScalaForSpark).
 Thanks.

 [Dean Wampler](mailto:deanwampler@gmail.com), March 2017